Pylons/pyramid/docs/narr/vhosting.rst

   use = egg:Paste#urlmap
   /pyramidapp = mypyramidapp

-This "roots" the :mod:`pyramid` application at the prefix ``/pyramidapp`` and serves up the composite as the "main" application in the file.
+This "roots" the :app:`Pyramid` application at the prefix ``/pyramidapp`` and serves up the composite as the "main" application in the file.